Dhanasree-Rajamani/Deep_Learning_Assignments/Deep Learning Assignment 1b/Readme.txt

 - with Gradio UI
 - Fine-tuned models
 - Prompt engineering
-This has enanled us to build models which provide the best results in the application.
+This has enabled us to build models which provide the best results in the application.